cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 The answer is a layered architecture where each layer catches failures the others miss.
 Control and trustworthiness are the product outcomes here, not model capability in isolation.

-A recent article on [Builder.io](https://www.builder.io/blog/build-ai) made a related argument: the differentiator in AI products is not access to models but the specificity of your product insight.
-I agree, and I would add that in enterprise contexts, the specificity of your *risk design* matters equally.
+A recent article on [Builder.io](https://www.builder.io/blog/build-ai) made a related argument: AI product differentiation comes from specific product insight.
+In enterprise settings, risk design has the same weight.

 ---